olyop/graphql-create-resolver/README.md

 const createResolver = createRootResolver()
 ```

-Then for each resolver field you have to create a new createResolver function.
+Then for each root resolver field you have to create a new createResolver function.
+Here is the where you could parse in the parent type to the resolver.

 For example for the Query field: